Houseboat Terms and Conditions

 We are pleased to accommodate you during your stay in San Diego.
-We take pride in our yachts and have tried to anticipate our guests every need.
+We take pride in our Houseboat and have tried to anticipate our guests every need.
 We are confident that the Spirit of San Diego will prevail during your stay.
-Below are the terms and conditions concerning your stay aboard our yachts.
+Below are the terms and conditions concerning your stay aboard our boat.

 - Reservation Confirmation – All reservations must be approved by Zolna Yachts management.
 Online reservation & deposit will hold your time period but final confirmation is subject to review & approval of Zolna Yachts.
 Any deposit for a rejected reservation will be fully refunded.

-- All rates subject to yacht fees – Houseboats at 15% and Private Yachts at 10%.
-The Nerissa has a rate of 25% which includes the yacht fees & gratuity.
+- All rates subject to additionl fees – Houseboats at 15% and Private Yachts for charter at 10%.
+The Nerissa has a rate of 25% which includes the yacht 10% port fees & 15% crew gratuity.

 - Refund/Cancellation Policy – A 5% fee is applied to all cancelled reservations.
-For cancellations received within 60 days of arrival or after arrival date, payments will be retained.
-If the yacht can be re-rented, a pro-rata refund may be issued.
-Cancellations received at least 60 days prior to arrival will be refunded less a 5% cancellation fee.
+For cancellations received within 60 days of the event’s date, payments will be retained.
+If the yacht can be re-rented, a pro-rata refund may be issued when possible.
 The Nerissa cancellation policy is unique and can be viewed here.

-- Minimum Stay – A minimum two (2) night stay is required for all overnight lodging.
+- Minimum Stay – A minimum two (2) night stay is required for all overnight houseboat lodging.

 - Cleaning Charges – All overnight lodging stays require a non-refundable exit cleaning charge which is NOT included in the overnight rental charge, and will be charged separately.
 Additional maid service is available at an additional charge upon request.
 Charter cruises do NOT have additional cleaning charges.